WildAid/wildaid.github.io/_posts/build_charts/2020-06-14-TroubleshootingCharts.md

 You will see an error like:<BR>
 `Error loading data for this chart (error code: X).
 EXPLANATION HERE.
 See https://dochub.mongodb.org/core/charts-embedding-error-codes for details.`<BR><BR>

-You can see the full list of errors at <A HREF="https://dochub.mongodb.org/core/charts-embedding-error-codes">https://dochub.mongodb.org/core/charts-embedding-error-codes</A> of course. <BR><BR>Some common issues and their fixes are:<BR>
+You can see the full list of errors at <A HREF="https://dochub.mongodb.org/core/charts-embedding-error-codes">https://dochub.mongodb.org/core/charts-embedding-error-codes</A> <BR><BR>

+Some common issues and their fixes are:<BR>
-1. `Error loading data for this chart (error code: 7).
+<A NAME="seven">1.</A> `Error loading data for this chart (error code: 7).
 User filter is not allowed.`<BR>
 This usually means you did not put in the filter.
-Check the Embedding menu for the chart and make sure the "date" filter is available.
-If not, make sure to put the date in AND select the green SAVE button:
+Check the Embedding menu for the chart and make sure the "date" and "agency" filters are available.
+If not, make sure to put in 'date' and 'agency' AND select the green SAVE button:
 <img src="/assets/images/SetDateFilter.png" alt="How to select the 'date' filter and save changes." style="border:1px solid black" width="100%"><BR><BR>

 1. `Error loading data for this chart (error code: 3).
 Embedding not enabled on this chart.`<BR>